Category

 • Result: My rescue-dog is home with me and I’ve named her “Truffles.” ❄️

 I’m just getting into Earth’s the Right Place for Love by Elizabeth Berg and I’m wondering why I hadn’t found this writer sooner.
-She’s not only good, but she’s prolific too so we a lot to choose from.
+She’s not only good, but she’s prolific too so we have a lot to choose from.

 There is just no getting around that turning bad things into good things is up to you.” ❄️